-Spending several thousand dollars on a top of the line laptop is easy but as a small business, you will want to be sure you are budgeting wisely.
-If your main needs are a basic laptop for word processing and access to the internet you can find a perfectly functional laptop for under $500.
+Spending several thousand dollars on a top of the line laptop is easy, but as a small business, you will want to be sure you are budgeting wisely.
+If your primary needs are the first laptop for word processing and access to the internet you can find a functional laptop for under $500.
 For this purpose, you will want to look at laptops such as the HP Chromebook 13 G1.

 Asus also offers a solid line of laptops that run Windows 10 under $500 as well.